This article contains compensated links; please read my disclaimer for more information.

 Arc de Triomphe

 Arc de Triomphe – an iconic landmark of Paris standing at the western end of the Champs-Élysées.
 The Arc de Triomphe honors those who fought and died for France in the French Revolutionary and Napoleonic Wars, with the names of all French victories and generals inscribed on its inner and outer surfaces.
-Beneath its vault lies the Tomb of the Unknown Soldier from World War I. The view from the top of the arch is worth climbing the 284 stairs.
+Beneath its vault lies the Tomb of the Unknown Soldier from World War I, and the view from the top of the arch is worth climbing the 284 stairs.

 Jardin du Luxembourg

 Jardin du Luxembourg – Luxembourg Gardens located on the border between Saint-Germain-des-Prés and the Latin Quarter.
-The Luxembourg Gardens, inspired by the Boboli Gardens in Florence , were created upon the initiative of Queen Marie de Medici in 1612.
+The Luxembourg Gardens, inspired by the Boboli Gardens in Florence, were created upon the initiative of Queen Marie de Medici in 1612.
 The best time to visit the gardens would be late spring, summer, and early fall.
 The gardens cover 25 hectares of land and have flowers, forest, pond, statues, and fountains.
-This is a perfect place to visit if you travel with kids.
-It is free to enter the gardens.
+It is a perfect place to visit if you travel with kids.
+Entering the gardens is free.

 The Seine River